Efficient Pauli channel estimation with logarithmic quantum memory: Preliminaries

 We consider a reduction from the Pauli channel estimation task we care about to a two-hypothesis distinguishing problem. \begin{problem}[Many-versus-one distinguishing problem] We reduce the estimation problem to a distinguishing problem in order to prove the lower bounds.
 We consider the following two cases happening with equal probability. \begin{itemize} \item The unknown channel is the depolarization channel $\Lambdadep=\frac{1}{2^n}I\Tr(\cdot)$. \item The unknown channel is sampled uniformly from a set of channels $\{\Lambda_i\}_{i=1}^M$. \end{itemize} The goal of the learning protocol is to predict which event has happened. \end{problem}

-A specific task in the context of Pauli channel eigenvalue estimation is the following problem we refer to as \textbf{Pauli Spike Detection: } \begin{problem}[Pauli spike detection] We consider the distinguishing task between the following cases happening with equal probability. \begin{itemize} \item The unknown channel is the depolarization channel $\Lambdadep=\frac{1}{2^n}I\Tr(\cdot)$. \item The unknown channel is sampled uniformly from a set of channels $\{\Lambda_a\}_{a\in\Z_2^{2n}\backslash \{0\}}$ with $\Lambda_a=\frac{1}{2^n}[I\Tr(\cdot)+ P_a\Tr(P_a(\cdot))]$. \end{itemize} \end{problem}
+A specific task in the context of Pauli channel eigenvalue estimation is the following problem we refer to as \emph{Pauli Spike Detection: } \begin{problem}[Pauli spike detection (search)] We consider the distinguishing task between the following cases happening with equal probability. \begin{itemize} \item The unknown channel is the depolarization channel $\Lambdadep=\frac{1}{2^n}I\Tr(\cdot)$. \item The unknown channel is sampled uniformly from a set of channels $\{\Lambda_a\}_{a\in\Z_2^{2n}\backslash \{0\}}$ with $\Lambda_a=\frac{1}{2^n}[I\Tr(\cdot)+ P_a\Tr(P_a(\cdot))]$. \end{itemize} In the case of the Pauli spike search problem, we are asked to further figure out the value of $a$ in the second case. \end{problem}

 The central idea for proving complexity lower bounds based on \Cref{prob:Distinguish} and \Cref{prob:SpikeDetect} is the two-point method.
 In this tree representation, in order to distinguish between the two events, the distribution over the classical memory on the leaves for the two events must be sufficiently distinct.
 Formally, we have the following: \begin{lemma}[Le Cam's two-point method, see e.g. Lemma 1 in~\cite{yu1997assouad}] The probability that the learning protocol represented by the tree $\cT$ correctly solves the many-versus-one distinguishing task in Problem~\ref{prob:Distinguish} is upper bounded by